Skip to content ↓

 Early Maths

 There are many skills children need to have mastered before they are able to count accurately, add, subtract and describe shapes.
-We develop all these skills through play activities and teacher directed sessions with the children in our nursery and reception classes.
+We develop all these skills through play activities and teacher-directed sessions with the children in our nursery and reception classes.
 We love to sing and number songs are a great way to learn important mathematical concepts.
-Please read this our EYFS maths booklet for more information on early maths.

 Tapestry